 What Does Clearance In Progress Mean Fedex?
 Full Answer

-We’ll provide answers to relevant clearance questions, let’s give you a brief information about the FedEx clearance process.
+So, are you expecting an international package and you are wondering what does clearance in progress mean at FedEx?
+This article provides a comprehensive answer to this question.
+We’ll provide answers to relevant FedEx package clearance questions, but let’s give you a brief information about the FedEx clearance process first.

 FedEx Clearance Process